amidukr/pak-c-mak/README.md

 - To re-use libraries it is just necessary to add pak-c-mak repositories as url into local configuration, so all packages of that repository became available.
 And then use pak-c-mak CLI to build and install pak-c-mak packages as CMake C++ libraries modules into cross-platform multi-module C++ application.

+- **pak-c-mak** effectively can work with multiple repositories, if another repository for required module already exist, using pak-c-mak it is possible to add references to external repositories as many as needed.

+- **pak-c-mak** have special mode for local development, where packages will be found in local copy first.
+This approach is useful to test latest local changes before publishing them into remote.

 ![alt text](readme/pak-c-mak-overview.png "Logo Title Text 1")

 ## Why was it created